andreselia/B250-data-analysis/docs/0_before_you_start.md

 *This is important*

 We need to set certain environmental variables.
 1) `BASE_DIR` has to be set.
 When running a script (any script), the script will try to load this variable to find the correct location of the data.
-Therefore, any mention of `YOUR_DIR` is a self-named directory.
+Therefore, any mention of **<YOUR_DIR>** is a self-named directory.
+Change **<YOUR_ID>** with your cluster ID.
 2) Set the root directory for every virtual environment with micromamba.

 So, do the following: